1999 European Parliament election: Eurosceptics

 The I-EN group trod water, gaining six members in the election but losing five in the regrouping, leaving it with 16 members.
 The group was renamed "Europe of Democracies and Diversities" (EDD) for the new Parliament.

 Independents

 The Non-Inscrits did badly, losing 20 MEPs to the election.
 Disparate members (two from Belgium, five from France and eleven from Italy) tried to gain Group privilege by creating a group called the "Technical Group of Independent Members" (full title "Group for the technical co-ordination of groups and the defence of independent members", abbreviated to "TGI" or "TDI").
 The attempt initially succeeded, with the group allowed to start the Fifth Parliament until the legal position could be checked.
-In September, the Constitutional Affairs Committee ruled that they lacked a coherent position ("political complexion") and were disbanded - the only group ever to be forcibly dissolved.
+In September, the Constitutional Affairs Committee ruled that they lacked a coherent position ("political affinity", the basis for forming a group) and were disbanded - the only group ever to be forcibly dissolved.
 The TGI members returned to the Non-Inscrits, increasing their number to 27.